 The statistics about HIV virus in the USA are still steady, and that means that a lot of effort needs to be put in the campaigns for raising awareness and educating people about the consequences of the disease.
-By steady we mean for example, that in 2009, more people aged over 12 have been infected with the virus in the USA, than the ones in Africa.
+By steady, we mean for example, that in 2009, more people aged over 12 have been infected with the virus in the USA, than the ones in Africa.
 We are still standing in one place, at least in America.
 There are a lot of people living with AIDS, and the campaigns didn’t succeed in lowering those numbers.

 Reading the Statistics and Understanding Their Meaning

-Campaigns raising awareness about AIDS/HIV and strict needle exchange programs did well in terms of number of infected people.
+Campaigns raising awareness about AIDS/HIV and strict needle exchange programs did well in terms of a number of infected people.
 There are not many of them dying from the disease, but there is still an alarming amount of people who get infected by the virus.
-Other statistics say that more than a million people today live with AIDS in the USA, and that up to 2008, there were not that many people who became infected through intravenous exchange of the virus.
+Other statistics say that more than a million people today live with AIDS in the USA and that up to 2008, there were not that many people who became infected through the intravenous exchange of the virus.
 Also, the prevention of AIDS included regular testing, especially with pregnant women, which reduced the risks of transmitting the virus from mother to child.

 Who Are the Most Common Victims of HIV?